-The County Manager, in consultation with the Chief Human Resources Officer and the County Attorney, is authorized to establish and modify, as needed, a procedure for implementing this policy.
+III.
+Establishment and Implementation of Procedure Coun ne County Manager, in consultation with the Chief Human Resources Officer and the ty Attorney, is authorized to establish and modify, as needed, a procedure for menting this policy.

 SUBJECT: NO SMOKING

 I. Overview